 I was working as an engineer and computer geek when I first learned to make chainmail.
 Naturally, I had a personal website, just for fun.
 I added chainmail to a corner of that site.
 And that corner grew, and grew, and… In 1999 I decided that it needed a site of its own – Spiderchain.com was born.
 At first, the content consisted of stainless steel jewelry, but as my designs grew more ambitious I ventured into sterling silver and it was love at first pliers!

 Eventually my portfolio of precious-metal jewelry grew large enough that it needed a site of its own, and in 2001 I launched Silverweaver.com.
 At that time it was especially hard to find saw-cut precious metal rings in anything but dead soft wire, and as my own needs for rings grew I started winding my own.
 Other chainmaillers clearly had the same need, and over time the sale of loose rings gradually pushed the old stainless steel designs into retirement.
 Spiderchain.com is now entirely focused on loose rings in a variety of materials, sizes and gauges, while Silverweaver.com remains dedicated to my own designs and hand-crafted chainmail jewelry.

 And now Spiderchain has grown so much that I can’t do it all myself any more.

-* Marie comes a couple times a month to do my books.
+- Erin comes once a quarter to do my books.
 No more fighting with piles of papers.
 What bliss!

 What’s next?
 I’m still growing the list of Spiderchain products.
 More ring sizes, more materials, more tools.
 And with my new helpers freeing up so much of my time – more jewelry!
 I guess that one word sums it up.
 More.